Website by Marco A. Lopez-Sanchez - Last update: 2024-10-07

 Determine the seismic properties using averaging schemes

 We use a two-step approach combining direct measurements on rocks from the exhumed lower crust and lithospheric mantle, and modelling the average rock seismic properties at depth.
 This approach requires three different work packages (WPs 2, 3 and 4 in figure 1).
 Firstly, measuring the crystallographic orientation of all the main mineral phases composing the rocks.
 This will be done by making wide-coverage orientation maps using electron backscattering (EBSD).
 Secondly, to establish the modal proportions of the different minerals and thus the density of the rocks lying at these depths at different stages of their evolution.
 For this, we will combine different chemical analysis techniques and use the Perple_X software for thermodynamic modelling.
-Finally, we will apply different seismic property averaging schemes using Matlab (MTEX) and own Python codes by jointly analysing the crystallographic orientation and thermodynamic equilibrium data together with the distribution of the different rocks.
+Finally, we will apply different seismic property averaging schemes using Matlab (MTEX) and own Python codes by jointly analyzing the crystallographic orientation and thermodynamic equilibrium data together with the distribution of the different rocks.

 We also aim to determine water content in persistent nominally anhydrous minerals or NAMs using Fourier Transform Infrared (FTIR).
 The determination of trace amounts of water (hydroxyl & hydrogen) in NAMs is challenging due to measurement difficulties with traditional FTIR.
 First, due to the low water content of common NAMs that have an H₂O-carrying capacity of ~100-1000 ppm, and second, because FTIR spectroscopy have orientation biases caused by the high anisotropy of most NAMs forming the lower crust (i.e. the signal depends partly on the crystallographic orientation of the mineral).
 To overcome these limitations, we propose to combine the use of crystallographic orientation mapping using EBSD and FTIR measurements coupled with the development of free and open-source codes for the processing of these data considering the orientation bias.